qatoolkit/qatoolkit-source-swagger-net/README.md

         "description": "Get Categories, optionally filtered by parentId.
 TEST TAGS -> [@loadtest,@integrationtest,@customer,@administrator,@oauth2]", "operationId": "GetCategories",
 ```

+If you feed the list of `HttpRequest` objects with load type tags to the library like `QAToolKit.Engine.Bombardier`, only those requests will be tested.

 ##### 2.3 EndpointNameWhitelist
 Final `RequestFilter` option is `EndpointNameWhitelist`.
 With it you can specify a list of endpoints that will be included in the results.